 “Good” Friday seems rather an odd name for what is a particularly sad moment in history.

 However, Jesus is also regarded as a saviour to Christians and his death marked the start of a new religion: Christianity.
-As such people rejoice in being saved, at being shown the light or the right path, and ipso facto it’s been recognised as a particularly good day – the start of a new era.
+As such people rejoice in being saved, at being shown the light or the right path, and ipso facto it is recognised as a particularly good day – the start of a new era.

 Hot Cross Buns